knakamura13/custom-coding-challenges/README.md

 # Coding Challenges

-This is a repository for solving coding challenges with Python 3.11.
+This is a repository for solving coding challenges with Python.

 ## Dependencies

-The primary dependencies for this project are:
+The dependencies for this project are:

+- python=3.11
+- jupyter
+- matplotlib
+- numpy
+- pandas
+- scikit-learn
-- Python (3.11)
+- scipy
-- Pip
+- seaborn
-- Pytest
+- pip
-- Jupyter
+- pytest

 To manage dependencies, a `requirements.yml` file is provided to create a Conda environment: